et9719/stepldn-v2/README.md

 <img src="media/readme_media/profiles-forms.png" alt="Testing python for the profiles app">

 1. This error came form lines being too long.
-    - To fix this I <!-- fix them -->
+    - To fix this I edited the line so it was over a couple of lines.

-Retested: <!-- /Error/Warning cleared -->
+Retested: All errors cleared

 ### Stepldn